runyans7/personal-goals/README.md

 ## To Do This Week
 - [ ] Finish the Learn.co Flatiron store lab
-- [ ] Blog post on routing ins Rails
+- [ ] Blog post on routing in Rails
 - [ ] Brainstorm ideas of Learn.co Rails assessment project

 ## Next Week